VSU reports nine new COVID cases

-VALDOSTA – Valdosta State University reported nine new COVID-19 cases on its campus for the current week.
+VALDOSTA – Valdosta State University reported nine new COVID-19 cases on its campus for the week.

 For the fall semester, VSU reports 1,416 employees working and 12,407 students enrolled.